 Channeling 50 years of hard rock heritage, Ben Katzman’s DeGreaser deliver heavy shredding and posi vibes.
 Currently based out of Miami, they’re dedicated to spreading the shred worldwide.

-Formed in 2014 amidst the dirt and frenzy of Boston’s electric DIY community, DeGreaser is the unruly lovechild of one Ben Katzman (previously of Guerilla Toss and White Fang), a self-trained shredder with deep roots in Miami’s metal scene yielding an undying love for KISS, Van Halen and the Ramones.
+Formed in 2014 amidst the dirt and frenzy of Boston’s electric DIY community, DeGreaser is the unruly lovechild of one Ben Katzman (previously of Guerilla Toss), a self-trained shredder with deep roots in Miami’s metal scene yielding an undying love for KISS, Van Halen and the Ramones.
 Playful yet earnest, DeGreaser celebrates the rock and roll ethos, but with a dedication to the core belief that you can only be cool by being yourself.
 Mix in an obsession with astrology, cults, soaring guitar solos, and all things John Travolta, and you have yourself a potent cocktail of rippin’ good times.

-(Photo Credit: Kelsey Wagner)
+(Photo Credit: Leeanne Drucker)

 Milk and cookies, rum and Coke, me and KISS; I can safely say that without KISS, I wouldn’t be the shredder I am today.
 Mind you, I’m writing this review of Ace Frehley’s new Spaceman from my tour van while I keep “Rockin’ With The Boys” (and Girl) night after night.